-By segmenting its listings based on service type (i.e. account-based marketing, content curation, video, social media management) and U.S. or International status, the search process is made making the search process easy and efficient.
+By segmenting its listings based on service type (i.e., account-based marketing, content curation, video, social media management) and the U.S. or International status, the search process is made making the search process easy and efficient.

 Getting your brand/service listed on Relevance Directory connects you with thousands of marketing professionals and service providers; the bulk of Relevance’s user base.
-The Basic Listing Is Free and They currently offer a wide range of tiered listings options for brands, ensuring that agencies and professionals are able to boost their visibility on a plan that works for them.
+The basic listing is free, and they currently offer a wide range of tiered listings options for brands, ensuring that agencies and professionals can boost their visibility on a plan that works for them.

 #6: Software Advice

-If you want to see a seemingly endless list of lists (different business directories for countless sub industries) then Software Advice is for you.
+If you want to see a seemingly endless list of lists (different business directories for many sub-industries) then Software Advice is for you.
 Software Advice does a fantastic job of what I praised Capterra earlier.
-They know that the more qualified searchers are those whom are doing comparison research of different brand names.
+They know that the more qualified searchers are those who are doing comparison research of different brand names.

 This is where directory listings and social proof come into play.

-Not only do they do a great job developing lists for different sub industries, they also develop lists for different points in the funnel for each industry.
+Not only do they do a great job developing lists for different sub-industries, but they also formulate lists for different points in the funnel for each industry.

 For example, you can be listed on the “Learning Management Systems” directory or the “e-Learning Software” directory.
-Each one targets a a different stage in the funnel.
-Depending on which your campaign prioritizes, your budget get favor either demand gen or lead gen.
+Each one targets a different stage in the funnel.
+Depending on which your campaign prioritizes, your budget gets favor either demand gen or lead gen.

 #7: G2 Crowd